NativeScript/sample-Groceries/README.md

 * The [**web** branch](https://github.com/NativeScript/sample-Groceries/tree/web) contains a web version of Groceries that shares code with the NativeScript-built native app.
 The app is built with the Angular 2 CLI.
 * The [**gh-pages** branch](https://github.com/NativeScript/sample-Groceries/tree/gh-pages) contains the GitHub Pages hosted version of the web branch.
 You can view the web app live at <https://nativescript.github.io/sample-Groceries>.

----

-* The [**firebase** branch](https://github.com/NativeScript/sample-Groceries/tree/firebase) contains a version of Groceries that [uses Firebase as its data store](https://www.nativescript.org/blog/ignite-your-app-development-with-nativescript-and-firebase).

 <h2 id="screenshots">Screenshots</h2>